 Paul has begun a new project, taking over ownership of the Lunenburg shop called "Comfort & Joy".
 While he is renovating the store and revamping its offerings, particularly focussing on showcasing Nova Scotia made crafts and art, Paul will not be recording any new shows for the Bluenose Opera House Radio Network.
 Click "Show Archive" to see the list of existing shows (90 of them).

-The BLUENOSE OPERA HOUSE (inspired by the "Grand Ole Opry") but with the colourfully salty heritage of Atlantic Canada, in reality is a radio program promoting Maritime culture, heritage and great artistic talent.
-Featured are the most gifted musicians, artists, storytellers, civic leaders, inspiring volunteers; people of all ages with new ideas or who've reinvented their lives to survive and move on.
+The BLUENOSE OPERA HOUSE -- inspired by the "Grand Ole Opry", but with the colourfully salty heritage of Atlantic Canada -- in reality is a radio program promoting Maritime culture, heritage and great artistic talent.
+Featured as guest co-hosts are the most gifted musicians, artists, storytellers, civic leaders, inspiring volunteers; people of all ages with new ideas or who've reinvented their lives to survive and move on.